Welcome from the Chief Medical Residents!

 Our program continuously strives for improvement, and our house officers are fully empowered to guide programmatic change.
 Graduates of the BMC Internal Medicine Residency program are universally recognized for being highly trained doctors that can manage complicated systems and disease.
 The training emphasizes all aspects of the core competencies of Internal Medicine.
 As such, our house officers match very well in competitive fellowships around the country and are also highly sought-after for employment in general medicine and its specialties.

 We hope you strongly consider joining our program.
-Do not hesitate to contact the program office for questions.
+Do not hesitate to contact the program office for questions or to schedule a follow-up visit.

 With best wishes for your success,